 Best for: Independent dealers running buy-here-pay-here operations

-Note: Always enquire about system downtime history before choosing any dealership accounting software.
+Lesson: Always enquire about system downtime history before choosing any dealership accounting software.
 Data privacy is also a critical consideration.

 Best for: Franchise and multi-rooftop dealerships